Today’s post is about an American Oystercatcher image I took in 2009 at Egmont Key in Pinellas County, Florida, and the story behind it.

 Adult American Oystercatcher on the beach of Egmont Key – Nikon D200, handheld, f6.3, 1/2000, ISO 250, Nikkor 80-400mm at 400mm, natural light

-I was taking the Florida Master Naturalist Class at the time and instead of taking a boat over to Egmont Key from Ruskin which was about an hours drive for me I decided to drive to Fort De Soto County Park which was less than a 45 minute drive.
+I was taking the Florida Master Naturalist class at the time.
+Instead of taking a boat from Ruskin—which was about an hour’s drive for me—I drove to Fort De Soto County Park, which was less than 45 minutes away.

-I planned on spending an hour or so photographing birds on the north beach with a friend who was also in the class and then take the first ferry from Fort De Soto to Egmont Key where the plan was to meet up with the rest of our classmates.
-The first ferry got us onto the key before the boat with our classmates was scheduled to arrive so we explored a part of the island and photographed birds, animals and scenery.
+I planned to spend an hour or so photographing birds on the north beach with a friend from the class.
+Then we’d take the first ferry from Fort De Soto to Egmont Key to meet the rest of our classmates.
+The ferry got us onto the key before their boat arrived, so we explored part of the island and photographed birds, animals, and scenery.

-I was wearing a brand new pair of Mountain Hardware pants that I had ordered two weeks prior that were great for wearing in and out of the water.
-I already had three pair and knew that those pants dried very quickly, were light weight and had sun protection built into the fabric.
+I wore a brand-new pair of Mountain Hardwear pants I had ordered two weeks earlier.
+They were great for wearing in and out of the water.
+I already had three pairs and knew they dried quickly, felt lightweight, and had built-in sun protection.

-While photographing the American Oystercatcher in the photo above I knelt down on the sand to get a low angle perspective and was happy to have the waves of the Gulf in the background.
+While photographing the American Oystercatcher, I knelt on the sand for a low-angle perspective.
+I liked having the Gulf of Mexico’s waves in the background.

-A few minutes later I felt something wet running down my left leg under my pants and when I looked at my left foot I could see that it was bloody.
-I sat down and rolled up my pant leg and discovered a 3/4 inch cut in the soft part of my knee and when I looked my pants there was a similar sized cut right at knee level.
-I don’t feel pain as easily as many people do so I wasn’t even aware I had cut myself until the blood was running down my leg.
+A few minutes later, I felt something wet running down my left leg.
+When I looked at my foot, I saw blood.
+I sat down, rolled up my pant leg, and found a ¾-inch cut on the soft part of my knee.
+My pants had a similar-sized cut right at knee level.
+I don’t feel pain as easily as most people, so I hadn’t noticed the cut until blood was running down my leg.

-My brand new pants were ruined.
-The bleeding took a while to stop after I immersed my knee in the salty water and then freshwater from my bottle to rinse the wound out.
+My brand-new pants were ruined.
+The bleeding took a while to stop.
+I immersed my knee in salty water, then rinsed it with freshwater from my bottle.

-My day wasn’t going that great but I had wonderful photos of the oystercatcher.
+My day wasn’t going great, but I had wonderful photos of the oystercatcher.

-There is more to the story but that can wait for another time.
+There’s more to the story, but that can wait for another time.

 Life is good.